 18 Silk and Great Value brand plant-based milk alternatives recalled in Canada amid listeria deaths, illnesses

-Toronto —Two people have died in Canada of listeria bacterial infections after consuming plant-based milk alternatives sold under the brands Silk, made by Danone, and Walmart's Great Value, the country's federal health ministry said Wednesday in an updated notice.
+Toronto —Two people have died in Canada of listeria bacterial infections after consuming plant-based milk alternatives sold under the brands Silk, made by Danone, and Walmart's Great Value, the country's public health agency said Wednesday in an updated notice.
 More than a dozen products have been recalled.

-"Many people who became sick reported drinking recalled plant-based beverages before their illnesses occurred," Health Canada said.
+"Many people who became sick reported drinking recalled plant-based beverages before their illnesses occurred," the Public Health Agency of Canada said.

 The French food giant Danone, which owns the Silk brand, said on its website that the recalled drinks were made in a third-party manufacturing facility.
 It said the factory was closed for all operations while work continued to confirm the origin of the listeria infections.